-The gap between disadvantaged children at Somerford and their national disadvantaged peers
+The gap between children identified as disadvantaged at Somerford and their national disadvantaged peers

-The targeted deployment and release of key staff required to support this progress along with the development of meaningful transition links with pre schools, the provision of welcome packs (including books) to all our new children and families all proved successful.
+The targeted deployment and release of key staff required to support this progress along with the development of meaningful transition links with preschools and the provision of welcome packs (including books) to all our new children and families all proved successful.
 The use of our phonics scheme (Read Write Inc) from day one in EYFS also supported this progress.
 We will maintain these strategies moving forward and look to consolidate this progress.

-In Year One phonics screening results again showed a negative gap between our disadvantaged children and their non-disadvantaged peers in school.
-However, again at 73% our disadvantaged pupils outperformed their disadvantaged peers nationally by 4.7%.
+In Year One phonics screening results again showed a negative gap between our children identified as disadvantaged and their non-disadvantaged peers in school.
+However, again at 73% our pupils identified as disadvantaged outperformed their disadvantaged peers nationally by 4.7%.